 Running away was the most beautiful thing we had

 Flight and exile marked the 20th century and remain two of the fundamental experiences of our time.
-Millions of human beings are forced to leave the country of their birth to seek a new life elsewhere.
+Millions of human beings are forced to leave the country they were born in to seek a new life elsewhere.

 But this experience, painful and traumatic in many cases, can also generate the space for rebirth.
 Marta Marín-Dòmine, based on the figure of her father, a child-soldier in the last months of the Spanish Civil War, and his exile forced by defeat, reflects on uprootedness and not being from anywhere; on how violent pasts shape us, not only those who live through them but also those who inherit them; and to what extent family and collective memory shapes us.